genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### [Layout Regions](./docs/api/foundation-layout.foundationlayoutregion.md)

-If you don't specify the `type` of the layout region it will default to `type="horizontal"`;
+If you don't specify the `type` of the layout region, it defaults to `type="horizontal"`;

 - **type**: `vertical`, `horizontal`, `tabs` (default `horizontal`).
 - **size**: optional string parameter defining size, [see here](#sizing).

 #### `<foundation-layout-region type="vertical">`

-Indicates to the layout system that all immediate children are (by default) to be split equally among the available space of this component using n-1 column split(s).
+Indicates to the layout system that all immediate children are (by default) to be split equally within the available space of this component using n-1 column split(s).
 Can be nested within other horizontal and vertical regions.

 #### `<foundation-layout-region type="horizontal">`